philzook58/philzook58.github.io/_posts/2018-11-19-q-learning-with-linear-programming-cvxpy-openai-gym-pendulum.markdown

 I made a lot of guesswork for what seemed reasonable

 I parametrized the dependence of Q on `a` by a quadratic so that it is easy to maximize analytically.
 That is what the polyfit stuff is about.
-Maximum of $latex ax^2+bx+c$ is at $latex -b/2a$.
+Maximum of $ ax^2+bx+c$ is at $ -b/2a$.
 I really should be checking the sign of the a coefficient.
 I am just assuming it is positive.
 Naughty boy.

 m assuming that it